Tamas-Gavlider/WanderRoads/README.md

 ### Project Goals

 The primary goals of the app is to provide a platform for travelers to share experiences and learn about different cultures and countries.
-Allow users to post stories on an interactive world map, making travel memories more immersive. uggest travel destinations based on user preferences using AI-driven recommendations.
-Help travelers find and connect with like-minded individuals through the TravelBuddy feature.
+Allow users to post stories which are visible on an interactive world map, making travel memories more immersive.
+Suggest travel destinations based on user preferences using AI-driven recommendations.

 ### User Stories